-Architecture Cromwell House, built 1637-8 for Richard Sprignell, one of London’s finest 17th century houses, Grade I Listed, with elaborate interiors.
-In 1675 it was purchased by Jewish merchant Alvaro da Costa, the first property in England to be owned by Jews after...
+006: Cromwell House Read more on Wikipedia Cromwell House, built 1637-8 for Richard Sprignell, one of London’s finest 17th century houses, Grade I Listed, with elaborate interiors.
+In 1675 it was purchased by Jewish merchant Alvaro da Costa, the first property in...

 Visit Channing School website Channing School is unique in providing an education based on the Unitarian principles of two sisters who, in 1885, founded a school for girls in Highgate, North London.
 In a changing world of uncertainty and pressure, girls find at...